leonelramos/leonelramos.github.io/_posts/2020-12-21-how-to-add-jekyll-post-filter.markdown

 #### The Javascript

-As you probably guessed, we will created a Javascript file called `log-filter.js` in our `assets` folder.
+As you probably guessed, we will create a Javascript file called `log-filter.js` in our `assets` folder.

 {% highlight console %}
 $ touch ./assets/log-filter.js